steccothal/FlightMaster/README.md

 - Confirm data integrity and proper cascading behavior.

 The test suite initializes the database, performs validation checks, and ensures correct cleanup after execution, allowing multiple test runs without data duplication in case a file based strategy has been chosen for H2.

+## 3. Repositories

+Git tag: **`03-Repositories`**

+### 3.1 Implementation of Generic Repositories

+**Location:** `src/main/java/com/flight/manager/model/repositories/\*`

+A **generic repository class** has been created to **standardize CRUD operations** for all entities.
+This class provides basic methods for:

+- Creating new entities
+- Reading entities by ID
+- Updating existing entities
+- Deleting entities
+- Listing all entities of a given type

+This abstraction allows for **code reuse** and ensures **consistency** across all repositories.

+The database initializer has been modified.
+Instead of directly interacting with the `EntityManager`, it now utilizes **generic repositories** to populate the database.

+### 3.2 Specific Repository Example: `FlightRepository`

+A concrete implementation, `FlightRepository`, has been added to demonstrate **custom query operations** beyond the basic CRUD functionality.
+This repository includes examples of:

+- **JPQL queries**
+- **Named queries**
+- **Native SQL queries**
+- **Criteria API queries**

+### 3.3 Introduction of a Dedicated Persistence Unit for Tests

+A separate persistence unit has been added in `persistence.xml` to ensure test isolation from the main database.
+This unit uses an **in-memory H2 database**, which is created and destroyed automatically during each test suite execution.
+The main persistence unit remains file-based for real-world application use.

+### 3.4 Handling Multiple Persistence Units in `JPAUtil`

+The `JPAUtil` class has been updated to **dynamically select** the appropriate persistence unit based on the execution context.
+It now provides the correct `EntityManager` instance depending on whether the system is running in **test mode** or normal mode.

+### 3.5 Unit Testing for Repositories

+Test suites have been implemented for both the **generic repository** and the **`FlightRepository`** to verify that the persistence layer operates correctly.
+These tests check the proper execution of CRUD operations and the different query types.

+To ensure that the test persistence unit is correctly initialized and properly closed, a **`TestWatcher`** class has been implemented.
+This class is extended by all test classes and:

+- **Initializes the test persistence unit before executing each test suite.**
+- **Closes the `EntityManagerFactory` after each test suite has completed execution.**

+This approach ensures that the **test database is always fresh** for each test suite and avoids potential issues with pre-existing data.

+---

+With these enhancements, the project now supports a **clean separation between test and production environments**, an **extensible repository system**, and **robust testing for database interactions**.